sergeballif/NSC-Math-453/GP7.md

 ## Learning Objectives

 The following are basic tasks that you should be familiar with when you come to class.
-The Concept Check quiz will be drawn from objectives __CC.5__ and __CC.6__ that were covered in Investigation 3.
+There will be no Concept Check no this day.
 Come prepared to do the following:

-+ Define the concept of a common divisor of two integers.
-+ Define the concept of the greatest common divisor of two integers.
-+ Given two integers (including 0 and negative integers) compute their GCD.
-+ Define the concept of a linear combination of two integers.
-+ State the result of Theorem 3.9 (Bezout’s Identity).
++ State the definition of __prime number__ and __composite number__.
++ List at least 10 prime numbers, at least one of which is greater than three digits in length.
-+ State the result of Theorem 3.4.
++ State the __Fundamental Theorem of Arithmetic__.
-+ Define what it means for two integers to be relatively prime.
-+ Given two integers, determine whether they are relatively prime.
-+ Define what it means for a number to be a linear combination of two integers.
-+ Determine whether a given integer can be written as a linear combination of two given integers.
++ Given a natural number, write out its prime factorization.
++ Outline the overall strategy and steps used in a proof by mathematical induction.
++ Given an assertion that is to be proven by mathematical induction, clearly state the base case, the hypothesis of the induction step, and the conclusion of the inductive step.
++ State __Euclid’s Lemma__ (both the “weak” form on page 36 and the “strong” form on page 37).

 ## Induction Videos